MN Realtor Reflections

 Meteorological vs. Astronomical End of Summer

 In the spirit of data integrity, the National Weather Service allows no confusion over the timelines of the seasons.
 They divide each into four three-month periods with the same beginning and ending dates each year.
 This method enables consistent yearly comparisons of temperatures, rainfall, snowfall, and other essential data that require tracking.
 Nice and tidy, right?

 - Fall: September 1 - November 30

 - Winter: December 1 – February 28/29

-Astronomical seasons also divide the year into quarters, but the start and finish dates revolve around the vernal equinox and autumnal equinox and the summer and winter solstice.
-The astronomical method means the position of the earth as it orbits the sun determines the beginning and end of each season.
+Astronomical seasons also divide the year into quarters, but the start and finish dates revolve around the vernal equinox, autumnal equinox, and the summer and winter solstice.
+The astronomical method means the earth's position as it orbits the sun determines the beginning and end of each season.
 Below are the dates for the astronomical seasons for this year, 2019.

 - Spring: March 20 – June 20